- Windows 10 Activation error 0xc0020036 has been reported after installing new OS builds or while installing games.

 - Error code 0xc0020036 might also warn that your Windows 10 key is not genuine.

 - The first steps to fix the problem would be to check and reenter your key.

 - Checking for file corruption is also important when seeing error: 0xc0020036.

-Numerous users have posted on the Microsoft forum about an activation error 0xc0020036.
-That’s an activation error that can arise for some users after installing new Windows 10 build updates.
+Numerous users have posted on the Microsoft forum about activation error 0xc0020036.
+That’s an activation error that can arise for some users after installing new Windows 10 build updates or during game installations.

-When that issue arises, some users need to reactivate Windows 10 after a new build version has been installed.
-When they try to reactive the platform, the 0xc0020036 error will pop up.
+When that issue arises, you might need to reactivate Windows 10 after a new build version has been installed.
+And while doing that, the 0xc0020036 error will pop up.

 1. Re-enter the product key

 - Click the Type here to search button to open that utility.

 - Enter cmd in the Type here to search box.

 - Right-click the Command Prompt to select a Run as administrator option, which will open an elevated Prompt window.